parkerdoggett/gtfs-backend/README.md

 # GTFS Backend

 Using expressjs and gtfs-realtime-bindings this application pulls static and realtime data from the Halifax Open Data Portal.
-This backend was created for NSCC's INET 2005 course and compliments the final project for INET and PROG 2100, and 2200.
+This backend was created for NSCC's INET 2005 course and compliments the final project for INET 2005, PROG 2100, and PROG 2200.

 ### Setup Instructions